MegaMan501/portfolio/README.md

 # My Portfolio

 This repository is for the my portfolio website.
 The site is responsive using CSS Grid and good design patterns.
 The website is built with the Angular Framework and is utilizing Angular Material for the Mobile Nav elements.
-The website is located here [nabilrahaman.me]("https://nabilrahaman.me") and is hosted on Github Pages.
+The website is located here [nabilrahaman.me]("https://nabilrahaman.me") and is hosted on Firebase.

 ## Screenshot Desktop